-Like many children I had no real idea of what my parents did for a living so the last thing I expected on a visit to Sydney in 1973 was to hear my dad on local radio, speaking from faraway Hong Kong.
+Like many children I had no real idea of what my parents did for a living so the last thing I expected on a visit to Sydney in 1973 was to hear my dad Jack Spackman on local radio, speaking from faraway Hong Kong.

 He was talking about someone called Francis James who had been released from a Chinese prison and was now in Hong Kong.
-Bax had thrown a party for him the night before the broadcast at our flat in Macdonnell Road.
+Dad had thrown a party for him the night before the broadcast at our flat in Macdonnell Road.

 In a nutshell, his story goes like this: